basilmalayamma/graphics-with-modern-opengl/README.md

 	* GLFW + some additional features(Audio, threading, filesystem etc).
 	* Heavy weight.

-*GLUT is no longer maintaned, try to avoid it.
+GLUT is no longer maintaned, try to avoid it.
 =============================================================================================================================

-Section3: Coding.
+Section 3: Coding.
 =============================================================================================================================

 Section 4: Shaders and the rendering pipeline.